alphagov/notifications-python-client/DOCUMENTATION.md

 The default timeout is 30 seconds.
 For more information about timeouts see https://docs.python-requests.org/en/latest/user/advanced/#timeouts.

-## Error codes
+## Error messages

-Errors consist of:
+Error messages consist of:

-- a code, for example ‘400’
+- a status_code, for example ‘400’
-- a type, for example’BadRequestError’
+- an error, for example’BadRequestError’
 - a message, for example ‘Mobile numbers can only include: 0 1 2 3 4 5 6 7 8 9 ( ) + -‘

-Do not use the error message despcriptions in your code.
+Do not use the content of the message despcriptions in your code.
 These can sometimes change, which may affect your API integration.

-Use the error code or error type instead, as these will not change.
+Use the status_code or the error instead, as these will not change.

 Find more information on error codes in: